MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 1. Define two conditions for the churn model:

    * **Days since subscription ended**: **at least 60** days.
-If a customer has not renewed their subscription for this long after their subscription ended, then they are considered churned.
+If a customer doesn't renew the subscription in this period after their subscription ended, they are considered churned.

    * **Churn definition**: **at least 93** days.
-The model will try to predict this far into the future which customers may or may not churn.
-The further in the future you look, the less accurate the results.
+The duration the model predict which customers might churn.
+The further in the future you look, the less precise the results.

      :::image type="content" source="media/model-subs-levers.PNG" alt-text="Select the model levers Prediction Window and Churn Definition.":::